-Unfortunately with many parenting styles, this natural instinct is dulled.
+Unfortunately, with many parenting styles, this instinct is dulled.

-This happens when a child is repeatedly over time told that something is not safe and we don’t give them the opportunity to explore it.
+This happens when a child is repeatedly over time told that something is not safe, and we don’t allow them to explore it.

-As a result, the child doesn’t trust their own intuition.
+As a result, the child doesn’t trust their intuition.

 The Continuum Concept